American women in World War II: The Manhattan Project

 Several hundred women were recruited from colleges to take part in the Manhattan Project that built the atomic bomb.
 They worked as engineers, technicians, and mathematicians throughout the whole project.
 Moreover, women were not given opportunities to advance to leadership positions and existed as subordinate counterparts to the male scientists involved.
 A few of these women were Leona Woods, Maria Goeppert Mayer, Chien-Shiung Wu, Isabella Karle, Naomi Livesay, Lilli Hornig, Floy Agnes Lee, and many more unnamed women.
 Leona Woods was the only woman working at the Hanford site and assisted John Wheeler in determining the cause of the reactor shutdown to be xenon poisoning.
 Woods also worked under Enrico Fermi on the Chicago Pile, the first self-sustaining nuclear reaction.
 Along with Leona Woods, Chien-Shiung Wu helped in determining the cause of the Hanford reactor poisoning.
-Wu also refuted the Law of Parity in a nuclear physics experiment that has become known as the Wu Experiment.
-Maria Goeppert Mayer developed the theory of nuclear shell structure and investigated the thermodynamic properties of uranium that allowed its isotopes, U-238 and U-235, to be separated via the gaseous diffusion process.
+Maria Goeppert Mayer investigated the thermodynamic properties of uranium that allowed its isotopes, U-238 and U-235, to be separated via the gaseous diffusion process.
 Isabella Karle was a chemist in Hanford who was able to synthesize plutonium chloride from plutonium oxide; this work was crucial, as plutonium isotopes were isolated alongside uranium.
 Naomi Livesay was a mathematician who ran the IBM machines and worked with Richard Feynman to calculate the shock wave that would be produced by an implosion-type bomb.
 Lilli Hornig studied the solubility of plutonium salts and later on, explosives with her husband.
 She was present for the Trinity, the first detonation of the nuclear bomb in New Mexico.
 Floy Agnes Lee was a hematology technician and tested the blood of scientists who had been exposed to radiation.
-There were many more women, including the "Calutron Girls", who worked at Y-12 at the Oak Ridge National Laboratory monitoring the Calutron.
+There were many more women, including the "Calutron Girls", who worked at Y-12 at the Oak Ridge National Laboratory operating the Calutrons.